 I decided to split this article into 2 parts because it is so long.
 However, the information in it is so important that it was impossible to cut any more information.
 I really did drop 16 points off my LDL blood cholesterol level in one year by making 5 revisions in what I was eating.
 Therefore, Part 2 of this article will post next week.

 Two years ago my cholesterol level was 109, which was a wake-up call because I knew that anything above 100 was bad.
-That caused me to make some revisions in my diet to reduce the 109.
+That caused me to make a lifestyle change with some revisions in my diet to reduce the 109.
 Last year I had my blood tested again and it was down to 93!
 I am not a dietitian.
 I just love to research things.
 I want to know WHY something works and I only research reputable sources.
 The end result was not only dropping 16 points, but I now have a much better diet that even has some fun wrapped up in it.

 When I learned that I was above the “optimal” range of 100, I made it a point to learn different ways to control the levels without the use of medications.
 I learned that “bad” cholesterol (Low Density Lipoprotein, or LDL) is bad because it builds up on the walls of your arteries, which raises the potential for a heart attack because blood vessels cannot flow easily through my the arteries.

 High Density Lipoprotein, or HDL, is the “good” cholesterol because it might work at clearing away the accumulation along the walls of my arteries that causes the openings of my arteries.
 I did not find any article that said it definitely does help reduce the accumulation; however, I did know that LDL was my enemy at the time.